2dtkingslayer/yen/README.md

 flask run
 ```

-## What we learned

 ## What's next for yen - daily mental health tracker
-- Implement a database:
+- Implement a database for user to:
-  - Store daily progress
+1. Store daily progress
+2. Display up-to-date news about health